sleepeybunney/maelstrom/README.md

 ## Planned Features

 * Support for more versions of the game, such as PSX, PC CD-ROM, & Switch
-* More substantial rebalancing for shuffled bosses, so they are generally beatable at the point they are encountered
 * Shuffled GF locations
 * Shuffled monster locations